Getting Started in the Securities Industry: Preparing for the SIE Exam

 Step 2 – Complete an Examination Preparation Course

 To prepare for the SIE, and all future securities exams, you should take a preparation course.
 A.D.
 Banker & Company offers online courses, web classes, practice exams, and self-study books for the SIE, Series 6, Series 63, and Series 65 exams.
-You can view the educational packages that we have available under the Exam Prep menu of our website,www.adbanker.com.
+You can view the educational packages that we have available on our website.

 Step 3 – Scheduling Your SIE Exam